 The Ordinance states that City officials, staff, and police shall not inquire about a person’s immigration status.
 It also states that no City agent or agency shall condition the provision of City of Evanston benefits, opportunities, or services on matters related to citizenship or immigration status unless required to do so by statute, federal regulation, or court decision.

 Additionally, both Evanston/Skokie School District 65 and Evanston Township High School District 202 have passed resolutions declaring the districts a “safe haven” for immigrant students.
 These resolutions protect undocumented students and their families from federal immigration enforcement that is based solely on their immigration status.

-Read the full text of the City's Welcoming City Ordinance.
+View Evanston's Welcoming City Ordinance and 2017 amendments to the Welcoming City Ordinance.
 For additional questions or comments, please contact Savannah Clement, at email@example.com, or 847-448-8679.
 To volunteer or donate, please visit Volunteer Evanston.